astral-sh/ruff/crates/red_knot_test/README.md

     `invalid-assignment`.
 - `# error: "Some text"` requires that the matched diagnostic's full message contain the text `Some text`.

-Any combination of two or all three of these can be used, but they must go in order: first column, if present; then rule code, if present, then contains-text, if present.
+Any combination of some or all of these can be used in a single assertion, but they must come in
+order: first column, if present; then rule code, if present; then contains-text, if present.
 For example, an assertion using all three would look like `# error: 8 [invalid-assignment] "Some text"`.

-Error assertions in tests intended to test type checker semantics should use primarily rule-code assertions, with occasional contains-text assertions where needed to disambiguate.
+Error assertions in tests intended to test type checker semantics should primarily use rule-code assertions, with occasional contains-text assertions where needed to disambiguate.

-Some tests may exist in order to assert on the correct text-range or text of a diagnostic; these should use the appropriate assertions.

 ### Assertion locations